Headstorm/data-science-toolbox/clustering/README.md

 3) SKLearn: Scikit-learn is a free machine learning library for Python.
 It features various algorithms like support vector machine, random forests, k-neighbours, and k-means.
 It also supports Python numerical and scientific libraries like NumPy and SciPy.

 4) Matplotlib: Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.

+5) SKLearn.Metrics: an extension of SKLearn that provides easy way to calculate accuracy and other relevant metrics for a model